Zedith111/webserv/README.md

 # Overview
-This is a HTPP1.1 server created in C++.

-# Configuration File parameter
+This project is part of 42 core curriculum.
+The goal is to create a server that is compatible to HTTP 1.1 standard.
+The server can also handle CGI request and multiple client connection through multiplexing.This project is done with c++ 98

 # Useful Reference

 [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/#getaddrinfoprepare-to-launch)